Table of Contents

-Building, running and protecting your business requires hard work.
-To protect that work, businesses should include and enforce a restraint of trade clause in your employment agreements.
-Restraints of trade clauses give` you protection against employees or ex-employees.
+Building, running and protecting your business takes hard work.
+To protect that work, you should include and enforce a ‘restraint of trade’ clause in your employment agreements.
+Restraint of trade clauses protect your business from exploitation by current or ex-employees.
 To help you understand how you can better protect your business, this article will take you through preparing and enforcing restraint of trade clauses.

 - non-competition clauses, which prevent ex-employees from working with direct competitors for a specific period or distance post-employment; and

-- non-solicitation clauses, which prevent ex-employees from soliciting clients and current staff.
+- non-solicitation clauses, which prevent ex-employees from soliciting your clients and current staff.

 Drafting a Restraint of Trade Clause

-A well-drafted employment agreement typically includes a cascading restraint clause.
+A well-drafted employment agreement will typically include a ‘cascading’ restraint clause.
 A cascading time and distance clause may look like this:

 (a) Six months; or